teamwork523/Cross-layer-tool/README.md

 Tips
 --------------
-- We strongly recommand you include the filter options, i.e. -d and --srv_ip
+- We strongly recommend you include the filter options, i.e. -d and --srv_ip